chienphamvu/tf-plan-summarizer/README.md

     ![Summary In Editor](images/summary-in-editor.png)
     <br><br>
 3. Context menus are also available when right-clicking on `.plan` or `.tfplan` files.
+    *   This especially runs `terraform show` on the file to get the human-readable plan output, then parse it from there.
+So it expects the terraform configuration is runnable and is in the same directory.
     <br><br>
     ![Context Menus](images/context-menu.png)
     <br><br>